katur/eegi/dbmigration/README.md

 datatype for survival/lethality | truncated to 6 digits past decimal | more precision
-survival and lethality, if no adults | 0 | calculate the regular way, using embryo and larva numbers embryo per adult and larva per adult, if no adults | 0 | null
+survival and lethality, if no adults | 0 | calculate the regular way, using embryo and larva numbers embryo per adult and larva per adult, if no adults | 0 | null adult (or larva) count if area is 0 | -1 | null

 **Still to do**
 - Per HL, I kept the embryo count as an integer.
 Should we change it to a float?
+- Amelia did not define adult/larva counts if adult/larva area was 0.
+HL made these -1.
+I made these NULL.
+But perhaps they make most sense as 0.
+Confirm by looking at examples.